-Body of Missouri ER doctor found across Arkansas state line, brother says
+Body of Missouri ER doctor had apparent gunshot wound, was found in Arkansas body of water

-A missing emergency room doctor from Missouri has been found dead in northwestern Arkansas, his brother said, but questions remain about what happened in the week since he was last seen.
+A missing emergency room doctor from Missouri whose body was found in northwestern Arkansas died from an apparent gunshot wound, authorities said Wednesday, but they’re still investigating what happened in the week since he was last seen.

-Authorities said the body of Dr. John Forsyth, 49, was discovered in Benton County, Arkansas, roughly an hour-and-a-half drive from where the doctor’s car was found near an aquatic park in Cassville, Missouri, his brother Richard Forsyth said in an interview Tuesday.
-Richard Forsyth said authorities had contacted family members with the information.
-He provided no other details.
+A kayaker found the body of Dr. John Forsyth, 49, on Tuesday afternoon in a body of water in Benton County, the county sheriff’s department said in a news release.
+No further information would immediately be available, the department said.
+Authorities did not specify if the gunshot wound may have been caused by someone else or was self-inflicted.

+Authorities had told family members on Tuesday that body had been found, his brother Richard Forsyth said in an interview that evening.

-The black Infiniti was unlocked with John Forsyth’s wallet, two phones, a laptop and other items inside, his brother said.
+John Forsyth’s vehicle was unlocked with his wallet, two phones, a laptop and other items inside, his brother said.
 Police told the family there were no signs of foul play.
 An autopsy and official identification were pending.

-“Right now, we really don’t have any breaks in the case,” Richard Forsyth said earlier Tuesday.
-“I’m confused, and I’m worried.
-And I don’t like this one bit.”

-Police in Cassville announced Tuesday night that the Benton County Sheriff’s Office informed them a body had been found, the same day the bother said the family was told about the discovery.
+Bentonville is about 30 miles from where Forsyth’s car was found near an aquatic park in Cassville, Missouri, the town where he worked.

 Messages left Wednesday with the Benton County Sheriff’s Office and the Missouri State Highway Patrol were not immediately returned.